LINXX3/ESP32-S3-LCD-1.3---Prism-Version---Weather-Station/README.md

 This project is open-source and licensed under the MIT License.
 Feel free to modify and distribute the code.

 ## Acknowledgements
-Special thanks to the developers of the libraries used in this project.
+Special thanks to the developers of the libraries used in this project and Waveshare for sponsoring the boards!
 Their contributions made this project possible.